Sobriety Through the Holidays: 7 Strategies to Stay Sober and Strong

 Strategy 5: Start Your Own Traditions (Break the Old Cycles)

 Old traditions might bring up old habits.
 If drinking was part of your holiday past, it’s okay to rewrite your story.
 You get to decide what this season looks like now.
 Try starting new traditions, like baking with family, volunteering, or hiking on Christmas morning.
+Cognitive Behavioral Therapy (CBT) can also help you reshape the way you respond to old triggers and build routines that reflect who you are today.

 New doesn’t mean boring.
 It means intentional.
 You could even explore something expressive, like experiential therapy, to help you process your emotions in creative ways.
 Replacing old patterns with meaningful moments gives your brain something new to celebrate.